Introduction to Chemical Composition of Cells

 - Compounds: Combinations of two or more elements in fixed proportions.

-- Molecules: Discrete units of compounds that hold together by chemical bonds.
+- Molecules: Discrete units of compounds held together by chemical bonds.

 - Cells: The fundamental units of life, composed of a variety of organic and inorganic molecules.